Gallery Rifle, Muzzle Loaded Pistol, McQueen Castle

-The North has an active Gallery Rifle and Muzzle Loaded Pistol section of about forty NLRC members.
+The North has an active Gallery Rifle, Muzzle Loaded Pistol and McQueen Castle section of about forty NLRC members.

-We shoot .22 single shot and semi-auto, .38/.357 and .44 underlever and MLP and whatever you bring along.
+We shoot .22 single shot and semi-auto, .38/.357 and .44 underlever, MLP, .223 and .308 and whatever you bring along.
 Our shoots are practices, but we hope to organise team matches as we mature.
 A nice feature of our shoots is that members are happy for others to try out their firearms (with appropriate supervision).

-The North's GR/MLP section is also running McQueen shoots - see Vince Bottomley's article below and underneath that Alan Wey's shooter's guide.
+For McQueen shoots information, see Vince Bottomley's article below (click the down arrow to reveal it) and underneath that Alan Wey's shooter's guide.